-Students should consult and follow the following instructions for preparing and depositing theses.
+Students should consult and follow the Library's instructions for preparing and depositing theses.
 The Library's Text Format Guidelines also include sample MA Thesis approval and title pages.

-In order to submit the thesis for review by the Executive Officer, please leave a copy that is properly formatted and printed on regular copier paper with Kathy Koutsis in room 4106 (or in her mailbox in room 4109) at least 3 weeks before the library deposit deadline.
+In order to submit the thesis for review by the Executive Officer, please leave a print copy that is properly formatted with Kathy Koutsis in room 4106 (or in her mailbox in room 4109) at least 3 weeks before the library deposit deadline.
 Include the hardcopy approval page with your adviser's ink signature.
 Also be sure to include a completed exit survey (see below).

 MALS capstone projects need to be approved by both the faculty adviser and the Executive Officer.

-All students are required to fill in a short exit survey and submit it to the department when they submit their thesis to the Executive Officer.
+All students are required to fill in a short exit survey and submit it to the department when they submit their thesis/capstone project to the Executive Officer.

 The form can be downloaded here.